Nova Scotia: Rafting the Tidal Bore, Savoring the Wines

 Nova Scotia’s inland is rolling farm fields, most of the main roads go in a circle around the most popular tourist towns like Halls Harbour and Lunenburg.
 We found Lunenburg to be the most beautiful, perhaps because of the combination of preserved houses and the very accessible working waterfront.

-After a moritorium was declared as the cod stocks plunged in 1994, the fishing captain said, most locals moved to scalloping and lobster trapping.
-Even though stocks have recovered well, there is no industry to harvest cod any more.
-So the seas are full with very few Nova Scotians chasing the once-beloved cod and other groundfish.
+After a moratorium was declared as the cod stocks plunged in 1994, the fishing captain said, most locals moved to scallop and lobster trapping.
+Even though stocks have recovered well, there only a small industry to harvest cod anymore.
+As of 2020, cod had reappeared on the menus and dinner tables here, thanks to conservation.

 Another fishermen sat next to a dory used by early offshore fishermen on Nova Scotia, sharing tales of his former life at sea.

 Having these real-live men to share stories is far more compelling than anything on a video screen.
 The fisheries museum also has an area with glass cases filled with local fish and sea creatures and a friendly guide who explains it all.

 Nova Scotia is a great destination for Americans, so friendly, only an hour by air from Montreal, and full of some of the world’s greatest seafood, including the finest cod on earth.

 Every interaction we had with locals was cordial, I can’t recommend it highly enough, there is just so much to enjoy!

 Buy our Eastern Canada Plane Reader for to-go stories for your Kindle, Nook or IPad.